Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

                }
             }

-         3.3. now lets set Boundary of the bathymetry in ``setGhostOutflow`` function:
+         3.3.
+Now, let's set the boundary of the bathymetry in the  ``setGhostOutflow`` function:

             .. code-block:: cpp